 Many people fed me ideas (sometimes deliberately) or let me talk at them about this.
-Off the top of my head, in roughly forward order by chronology and roughly reverse by how much they helped edit: Marisa E., @justwrought, @shu, @rogre, @tealtan, @kissane, and @maxfenton.
+Off the top of my head, in roughly forward order by chronology and roughly reverse by directness of editing help: Marisa E., @justwrought, @shu, @rogre, @tealtan, @kissane, and @maxfenton.
 Thanks.

 The title is partly from a habit of my niece.
 When we yell she says we’re making loud; when we run she says we’re making fast.

 A few months ago I was grumpy and said:

 Dear artists and entertainers, here’s how you make your thing “smart”: don’t punish the audience for thinking.
 That’s it.
 You don’t have to mention quantum mechanics or the question of free will.
 You can make it about pro wrestling or tic-tac-toe or trimming your nails – doesn’t matter.
 What matters is that the audience can enjoy it without numbing integral parts of their brains.

 That’s all I really have to say: let’s think of smartness as something we leave in, not something we put in.

 Want to make a lot of money?
 Find a well-off audience and something they want to believe.
 Tell a story of colorful details and dramatic reversals that alights as if discovering on a disguised version of the desired idea.
 Make it feel earned.
 And plot your explanations so that the holes look like places where you outran the audience – evidence of how smart you are.

 You can see a lot of this in The New York Times’s opinion section, in TED talks, and on business strategy shelves.
 And most other places.